Design (M.F.A. and Certificate)

 DRAM 132a/b, Advanced Set Design This course continues the work started in DRAM 112a/b.
 The course seeks to cultivate and reinforce advanced, professional-level processes and practices in scenography.
 It concentrates on an in-depth analysis of twentieth- and twenty-first-century plays and operas, with emphasis on transitions as a fundamental rhythmic element of contemporary design.
 This course is an extension of DRAM 232, focusing on design realization involving story boards, model making (1/4-in. and 1/2-in. scales), and detailed plans.
 Prerequisite: DRAM 112a/b.
 Riccardo Hernández, Michael Yeargan

 DRAM 134a/b, Advanced Lighting Design This course is designed to help the student develop a sense of, and a facility with, light as an element of a production.
 By the culmination of the course students should be comfortable calculating and predicting the behavior of light in three-dimensional space, the interaction of color in light with color in pigment and have an understanding of the contributions light can make to the meaning and style of a production.
 Projects are prepared consistent with best professional practices.
 Open to non-Design students who have taken DRAM 124a/b with permission of the instructor.
 Four hours a week.
-Stephen Strawbridge, Alan C. Edwards
+Donald Holder, Alan C. Edwards

 DRAM 135a/b, Advanced Costume Design In parallel with DRAM 232, and building on the foundation established in previous classes, costume design students work on a conceptual design conceived through discussions and practices that give equal weight to all collaboration members.
 This course focuses on in-depth dramaturgical study, character analysis, and the psychology of clothing, exploring how character and story are revealed through clothing choices, starting at the beginning of the process with the text/music and culminating in a complete, conceptual design.
 Oana Botez